grinnell-cs/csc151-dh/_eboards/eboard23-3.md

 ### Introductory notes

 * Happy Friday!
+* There's a slim chance that we'll have no mentors today.
+If that's the case, Sam will do his best.
 * If anyone wants a Kindle copy of _Weapons of Math Destruction: How Big Data Increases Inequality and Threates Democracy_, DM me and I'll send you a copy.
 (I bought a lot when it was on sale.)